hushicai/node-phpcgi/README.md

 ## Customize

-If you want to specify the arguments for PHP, just add them:
+If you want to specify the arguments for php, just add them:

 ```javascript
 var middleware = phpcgi({